 This radical new approach to dealing with North Korea offers a refreshing perspective on an intransigent and deadly situation.

 Stop North Korea!
-A Radical New Approach to the North Korea Standoff applies this basic scenario to a situation that has become dire, and for which a strong positive solution is crucial.
-This book shows how investment rather than constraint—the carrot rather than the stick—will not only deter the North Korea threat, but enhance the global community in ways perhaps unimagined in the past.
+A Radical New Approach to the North Korea Standoff applies this basic scenario to a situation that has become dire, and for which a robust positive solution is crucial.
+This book shows how investment rather than constraint—the carrot rather than the stick—will not only deter the North Korea threat but enhance the global community in ways perhaps unimagined in the past.

 About the Author: Shepherd Iverson is a professor at Inha University in Incheon, Korea, where he has lived with his family for the past eight years.
 He is also the author of One Korea: A Proposal for Peace (2013).